wabarr/PAPER/index.md

 title: Home

 ---
-Welcome to the GWU Human Paleoecology Lab website!
+Welcome to the GWU PaleoAnthropology and PaleoEcology Research lab!
 We study the environmental context of human evolution in Africa using a combination of field and laboratory based approaches.

-The PI of the lab is <a href="/andrew-barr/">W. Andrew Barr</a>.
+The PIs of the lab are <a href="/andrew-barr/">W. Andrew Barr</a> and Bernard Wood.